mjcurran/JEMZnTrack/docs/source/pipelines.rst

             #do the work

-Declaring and calling this class in a jupyter-notebook results in the file :code:`src/XEntropyAugmented.py` being generated from all the python classes contained in the notebook, and the stage being written to :code:`dvc.yaml`.
+Declaring this class and calling :code:`write_graph()` in a jupyter-notebook results in the file :code:`src/XEntropyAugmented.py` being generated from all the python classes contained in the notebook, and the stage being written to :code:`dvc.yaml`.

 **Note:** all code you want to be runnable as part of the experiment must be in a class in your noteboook, only classes are extracted